Movietone Act:

 Paramount Publix Corporation.
 1 reel.

-Murray recorded various solo and chorus versions of "Any Little Girl That's a Nice Little Girl Is the Right Little Girl for Me" for Edison, Victor, and Zonophone in 1910 and 1911.
+Murray recorded various solo and chorus versions of "Any Little Girl That's a Nice Little Girl Is the Right Little Girl for Me" for Edison, Victor, and Zonophone between 1910 and 1911.

 Talkartoons: Bimbo in